Making Tax Digital for Individuals

 Making Tax Digital represents a significant change to the way in which taxpayers record their financial information and submit tax returns.
 At McEwan Wallace, we can provide guidance on the key aspects of MTD for individuals.

-Over the coming years, the government will phase in its landmark MTD initiative, which will see taxpayers move to a fully digital tax system.
+The government has started phasing in its landmark MTD initiative, which will see taxpayers move to a fully digital tax system.

 In this factsheet we outline some of the key issues for individuals including the Personal Tax Account and Simple Assessment.